Join the 'Aplastic Anemia' group to help and get support from people like you.

 -- Anemia occurs when there are insufficient red blood cells, or they don't function properly.
 The American Society of Hematology says warning signs include: Feeling weak or dizzy.
 Having colder hands and feet.
 Having pale skin or a yellow tint.
 Feeling short of breath.
 Having an irregular or fast heartbeat.
 Hearing a whooshing sound or pounding in the ears.
 Having frequent chest pain or headache.
 Read more

-Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Aplastic Anemia, Pernicious Anemia, B12 Nutritional Deficiency, Anemia Associated with Iron Deficiency, Autoimmune Hemolytic Anemia, Hemolytic Anemia, Anemia, Megaloblastic, Anemia Associated with Vitamin B12 Deficiency, Anemia Associated with Chronic Disease, Anemia - Posthemorrhagic, Erythroblastopenia, Schilling Test, Anemia Prior to Surgery, G-6-PD Deficiency, Anemia Associated with Prematurity, Folic Acid/Cyanocobalamin Deficiency
+Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Aplastic Anemia, Pernicious Anemia, B12 Nutritional Deficiency, Anemia Associated with Iron Deficiency, Autoimmune Hemolytic Anemia, Hemolytic Anemia, Anemia, Megaloblastic, Anemia Associated with Chronic Disease, Anemia - Posthemorrhagic, Erythroblastopenia, Schilling Test, Anemia Associated with Vitamin B12 Deficiency, G-6-PD Deficiency, Anemia Associated with Prematurity, Folic Acid/Cyanocobalamin Deficiency, Anemia of Unspecified Nutritional Deficiency

 Posted 27 Aug 2014 by Drugs.com